2010 University of Alabama in Huntsville shooting: University of Alabama in Huntsville

 The professor was given the opportunity to back off the claim, or to say it was a flippant remark.
 But he didn't.
-"I said she was crazy multiple times and I stand by that," the professor said.
+"I said she was crazy multiple times and I stand by that", the professor said.
 "This woman has a pattern of erratic behavior.
 She did things that weren't normal ... she was out of touch with reality."

 Bishop was reportedly a poor instructor and unpopular among her students.
 She dismissed several graduate students from her lab, and others sought transfers out.
-In 2009, several UAH students said they complained to administrators about Bishop on at least three occasions, saying she was "ineffective in the classroom and had odd, unsettling ways."
+In 2009, several UAH students said they complained to administrators about Bishop on at least three occasions, saying she was "ineffective in the classroom and had odd, unsettling ways".
 A petition signed by "dozens of students" was sent to the department head.
 The complaints did not result in any classroom changes.
 Also in 2009, Bishop published an article in a vanity-press medical journal listing her husband and three minor children as co-authors.
 The article was later removed from the journal website.

 Tenure denial and appeal

-As explained by Williams, the university president, after Bishop was denied tenure in March 2009, she could not expect to have her teaching contract renewed after March 2010.
+As explained by Williams, the university president, given that Bishop had been denied tenure in March 2009, she could not expect to have her teaching contract renewed after March 2010.
 She appealed the decision to UAH's administration.
 Without reviewing the content of the tenure application, it determined that the process was carried out according to policy and denied the appeal.
 The routine faculty meeting at which Bishop opened fire was unrelated to her tenure.

-Bishop's husband said the denial of tenure had been "an issue" in recent months and described the tenure process as "a long, basically hard fight."
+Bishop's husband said the denial of tenure had been "an issue" in recent months and described the tenure process as "a long, basically hard fight".
 He said that it was his understanding that Bishop "exceeded the qualifications for tenure" and that she was distressed at the likelihood of losing her position barring a successful appeal.
-She approached members of the University of Alabama System's board of trustees, and hired a lawyer who was "finding one problem after another with the process."
+She approached members of the University of Alabama System's board of trustees, and hired a lawyer who was "finding one problem after another with the process".
 One point of dispute was whether two of her papers had been published in time to count toward tenure.
-Bishop, who gave more weight to obtaining patents than publishing papers, reportedly received several warnings that she needed to publish more to receive tenure.
+Bishop, who gave more weight to obtaining patents than publishing papers, reportedly received several warnings that she needed to have more publications in order to receive tenure.